cole-h06/Verity/README.md

 Verity takes a different approach by modeling information as a bipartite graph of source-to-claim assertions.
 It evaluates the topology of an information network and shifts credibility inference from reasoning about what was said to reasoning about who knows whom.

-The mission is to make the Verity credibility inference engine accessible through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server to allow AI systems to seamlessly incorporate credibility inference directly into their reasoning process.
+The mission is to make the Verity credibility inference engine accessible through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that allows AI systems to seamlessly incorporate credibility inference directly into their reasoning process.

 # Contact